ENTREPRENEUR PRESIDENT FOUNDER

 However, what has made the MBTI more user friendly is the work of the consultants, Paul D. Tieger, Barbara Barron, and now Kelly Tieger.
 Their books, Nurture by Nature, The Art of Speedreading People, Just Your Type, and especially for me, Do What You Are – Discover the Perfect Career for You Through the Secrets of Personality Type (More than 1,000,000 copies sold of its five editions), helped me connect all the dots of my seemingly unconnected history and ultimately set me on the course I am now on as developer, author, founder, and president of the social business venture, Connecting The Dots With The Respect Principle.

-Of the sixteen MBTI types, I most identify with the INTP type, which the authors of Do What You Are describe as Ingenious Problem Solvers.
+Of the sixteen MBTI types, I most identify with the INTP, which the authors of Do What You Are describe as Ingenious Problem Solvers and the ENTP, which the authors describe as Entrepreneurs.
 Please keep in mind, as the authors also state, as we age we may not longer fit solely in one category as we develop thinking and behaviors enabling us to adapt and connect to others not like ourselves.

 For instance, when I worked at a global company’s Canadian head office, my results for the MBTI test employees were requested to take revealed the result that I was an INFJ.
 Again, in retrospect, my test results from the early 1990’s revealed not so much my truer type as characteristics influenced by age, culture, current circumstances, and the intense healing experience I was undergoing to deal with repressed memories and emotions, which made me quite emotional.
 And coming from a dominantly J culture and family, judging rather than perceiving, P, ruled my personal and professional life, which I still have remnants of in my character, but they are secondary versus primary.